Skip to main content

 Enabling Variations on a Product

-1. Open the Add Product or Edit Product wizard.
+1. Open the product's Product Detail page.

 The Variations Tab